plapointe6/EspMQTTClient/README.md

 - Automatically attempting to reconnect when the either WiFi or MQTT connection is lost.
 - Subscrubing/unsubscrubing to/from MQTT topics.
 - Provide a callback handling to advise when we are connected to the MQTT broker or a subscribed MQTT topic received a message.
-- Running an HTTP server secured by a password to allow remote update.
+- Provide a function to enable an HTTP server secured by a password to allow remote update.
-- Printing usefull debug informations, switch the possibility off whenever debug is no longer needed.
+- Provide a function to enable printing of usefull debug informations.

 ## Dependency